ShortVincentMan/PilotCity-Western-Digital-Prototype/README.md

-My name is Vincent Le.
-I am an Irvington High School student under the tutelage of Salwa Berbawy, founder of BerbawyMakers.
 The following project is for the PilotCity Internship Program.
-I have selected Western Digital as the main company I would like to work for with my project.
+Western Digital is the primary audience we would like to share this project with in hopes of getting an internship.
+We are Irvington High School students under the tutelage of Salwa Berbawy, founder of BerbawyMakers.

 Scope: